as

 Configuring response for the GetUserAndLinks API

-Test using Mock responses
+Test using mock responses

-Select the “Mocked response for GetUserAndLinks” checkbox to enable this option (see screenshot below).
-You can choose the type of mocked response they want to receive based on the number of linked accounts they expect to be returned.
+Select the Mocked response for GetUserAndLinks checkbox to enable this option (see screenshot below).
+You can choose the type of mocked response you want to receive based on the number of linked accounts you expect to be returned.

-• By default, “No linked accounts” is selected which would result in no linked accounts returned in the response.
+• By default, No linked accounts is selected, which means there are no linked accounts returned in the response.

-• When “One linked account” is selected, a response containing data for a single predefined linked account is returned.
+• If you select One linked account, App Tester returns a response containing data for a single predefined linked account.

-• When “Two linked accounts” is selected, a response containing data for two predefined linked accounts is returned.
+• If you select Two linked accounts, App Tester returns a response containing data for two predefined linked accounts.

 Configuring mock response for GetUserAndLinks API